 If icing is too thick, add milk as needed to reach an easy piping consistency.

-- Place royal icing in a piping bag or in a zip-top bag with the tip cut off.
+Place royal icing in a piping bag fitted with a 3M piping tip.
 Pipe designs on cookies and enjoy!